Southern Hemisphere: Standard of living

 Among the most developed nations in the Southern Hemisphere is Australia, with a nominal GDP per capita of US$63,487 and a Human Development Index (HDI) of 0.946, the tenth-highest in the world as of the 2024 report.
 New Zealand is also well developed, with a nominal GDP per capita of US$48,072 and an HDI of 0.939, putting it at number 16 in the world in 2024.
 The least developed nations in the Southern Hemisphere cluster in Africa and Oceania, with Mozambique and Burundi at the lowest ends of the HDI, at 0.461 (number 183 in the world) and 0.420 (number 187 in the world), respectively.
 The nominal GDPs per capita of these two countries do not go above US$650, a tiny fraction of the incomes enjoyed by Australians and New Zealanders.
+In 2025, the French overseas territory French Polynesia had the highest life expectancy for both males and females in the Southern Hemisphere (81.9 years for males and 86.6 years for females).
+French Polynesia also had the highest life expectancy for males and females in the Western Hemisphere, above countries such as the United States and Canada.
+In 2025, Africa's Lesotho had the lowest life expectancy for both males and females in the Southern Hemisphere (55.0 years for males and 60.4 years for females).
+The only countries with lower life expectancies for males and females in 2025 were the Northern Hemisphere African countries of the Central African Republic, Chad and Nigeria.